Qbizinc/qbiz-wiki/training/Certifications/Astronomer/AstronomerAstroAirFlowFundamentals.md

 This article will help you as a study guide for the certification exam.
 However, I might miss some important remarks or exceptions made by the author.
 Feel free to contact me if something should be added

 **IMPORTANT: Please finish the course before going through this guide**

+## Registering for the Course:
+[Prep course + Exam](https://academy.astronomer.io/plan/astronomer-certification-for-apache-airflow-fundamentals-exam).
+Promo code `cert-free-airflow-fundamentals` will grant free access to the course and exam.

 ## Welcome!